 - Optional: red pepper flakes

 - Mince garlic and grate ginger.
-(I use this microplane grater for ginger.)
+(I use a microplane grater for ginger.)

 - In a mixing bowl, add all ingredients except water.